vnyk93/DEP_Project/README.md

-# Learning management system using Django and Bootstrap
+# DEP Project: LMS using Django and Bootstrap

 Current features
 ----------------